unofficialnikke/image-portfolio-web-application/README.md

 ## Features :mag:

-### User Authentication
-- Register and login with email and password.
-- JWT tokens for session management.
-- Role-based access control (Admin vs. User).
 ### Image Upload
 - Upload images with restrictions on the number of images per user (max 10 images).
 - Images are processed using sharp for resizing and rotation before being uploaded to AWS S3.